TOBIN IN LAS VEGAS

 TOBIN HEADS FOR THE STRIP AND LAYS IT ON THE TABLE!
 It's New Year in Las Vegas, the gambling capital of the world.
 And though the wagers of sin may be debt, Tobin's always a sucker for a gambol!
 Especially with a high-wire artiste like Pussy Katt - she's certainly a kitty worth paying into!
 Then when Tobin's bosom buddy , Buzz, hits the jackpot with Big Bertha it's bucks galore - until the fetching Felicia makes her big bluff.
 And faced with a front like hers, the world's greatest two-hand Stud is forced to raise his ante....THEY CALL IT THE MODERN SODOM AND GOMORRAH - SO SOD 'EM ALL RUSS - WHO CARES ABOUT GOMORRAH?

 The cover notes (for once) don't give away much of the plot (but do feature some TERRIBLE puns).
 Russ and Buzz fly out of Toronto on the 30th December headed for Sydney via Los Angeles and Tahiti.
 En route to Los Angeles - the plane hits some turbulence and is forced down at Las Vegas.
 Russ and Buzz have their appetites whetted by arch-gambler Henry "Flush" Foley before they have even left the crippled plane.
-They are booked into the Sahara Hotel on the strip and opt for an extra night's stay so they can spend New Year's Eve in Las Vegas.
+They are booked into the Sahara Hotel on the strip (another legendary hotel where many musical legends performed) and opt for an extra night's stay so they can spend New Year's Eve in Las Vegas.
 What follows is an adventure to rival Tobin In Trouble.
 Buzz wins 5000 dollars in the casino and is duped out of it by the beautiful Felicia De Courcey Holmes who turns out to be the front for an organised gang.
 Russ and Buzz then set about a fiendishly clever plot to track them down and recover their winnings!
 The outcome is a bit predictable but still pretty funny as our heroes sup celebratory champagne on the flight out of Las Vegas to LA.
-Other things to note - Russ is still 26 and when Russ orders Moet Chandon 1959 the sarcastic barman offers him Tonic 1974 - which pretty much confirms that the year is 1974 and ties up with the start date of 1975 suggested in Tobin Down Under.
+Other things to note for timeline fans - Russ is still 26 and when he orders Moet Chandon 1959 the sarcastic barman offers him Tonic 1974 - which pretty much confirms that the year is 1974 and ties up with the start date of 1975 suggested in Tobin Down Under.

 Page 7.
 As the book opens with Russ on a plane - it goes without saying that the first lecherous description is that of the Air Hostess.
 For once however, she's married and not interested!
+It seems that Russ is not 100% irresistible!

 Page 12.
 On the plane